 Traditional Ritchie automatic waterers are designed to be permanent installations.
-However our sister line of automatic waterers features an EZFount unit, ideal for warm weather climates, that can be used with a hose.
-For more information on the Classic Equine by Ritchie visit the website here.
+Our Classic Equine by Ritchie EZFount unit and our Genesis G1 and G2 unites are ideal for warm weather climates and can be used with a hose.

 Yes.
 Ritchie offers different valves for different water pressure levels.
 Our white valve can be used for pressures between 5 and 40 PSI and is geared toward gravity-flow systems.